jhuphidelts-dot/frat-treasurer-app/DATABASE_DEPLOYMENT.md

 ### After First Deployment
 1. Visit `/debug/db_status` to verify database mode
-2. Login with: 5555555555 / changeme123
+2. Login with: 4438751825 / treasurer2024
-3. Go to "Treasurer Setup" to change credentials
+3. Go to "Treasurer Setup" to update your real email
-4. Add your real email and phone for notifications
+4. Set up email/SMS notifications if desired

 ### For Ongoing Management
 - Use the web interface for all data management